dpoerschke/dpoerschke/README.md

 ### Hi there 👋

+Visit our session "Utilizing Keycloak for SSO with Domino and Nomad Web (and others)" at the [Engage 2023](https://engage.ug/Engage2.nsf/Pages/session2023)

 <!--
 **dpoerschke/dpoerschke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.